The 411 on VC Scout Programs

 I was given 30% carry in the deals I led, plus 5% divided equally among the angels in the program.
 After a year, this went down to 20% carry plus the 5% shared carry.

-Keep in mind, carry is distributed after the LPs are paid back.
+Keep in mind that carry is distributed after the LPs are paid back.
 So if a $100K deal makes $1M:

 The LPs get their $100K back plus 65% of the profits = $100K + $585K = $685K